John Salthouse

+Career

 Salthouse had previously been a professional footballer until injury had forced him to retire.
 He had played for Crystal Palace under the name of John Lewis in the 1960s, a fact which he drew on in playing the sullen Tony in Abigail's Party.
 He also appeared in the early series of the Sky One soap opera Dream Team as the club's academy coach, Frank Patcham.
 He appeared in Series 1 and Series 2, and later became one of the show's producers.
 For the penultimate episode, Salthouse made a cameo appearance offering a young Jason Porter a contract with Harchester United.

 In 1997 he played Richard Ealham in the eighth episode of the seventh series of Heartbeat.

+Salthouse wrote the CBBC show Hero to Zero, starring Michael Owen as himself.

 He appeared as a guest actor in an episode of Silk broadcast on Tuesday 5 June 2012, and played DCI Sid Bradbery in The Great Train Robbery, broadcast on BBC1 in December 2013.